calebpollman/web-scraping-parallel-processing/post.md

 > More information on explicit wait in the Selenium docs [here](http://selenium-python.readthedocs.io/waits.html#explicit-waits).

-After the waiting period, the browser grabs the HTML source, which is the passed along to `parse_html()`:
+Once the page has loaded, the browser grabs the HTML source, which is the passed along to `parse_html()`:

 ```python
 # script.py